Overcoming The 4 Biggest Challenges Facing Training Providers

 Our 2020 benchmark report found a consistent increase in all aspects of marketing activity since 2016, with some of the most notable increases coming from email campaigns and social media.

 Email campaigns are an affordable, quick and reliable way to increase brand awareness and get your courses filled.
 To get started, it’s worth looking at our guide on how to craft the perfect sales email.
 There's even a free template in there to get you started!

 Social media is another free initiative that can help to grow your business exponentially.
 We wrote a popular guide on a 5 step plan to grow your training business using Linkedin.
-It's clear Linkedin is still king with Twitter and Facebook not too far behind.
+It's clear from our survey that Linkedin is still the king of social, with Twitter and Facebook not too far behind.

 If you're a regular user of Linkedin, I'd implore you check out Sales Geek's linkedin page, and give them a follow.
 They are masters at social selling, and likely have a number of tips your training business can pick up, most of the initiatives completely free!
 This includes creating video content, offering taster sessions, running webinars and providing tons of amazing free advice for sales professionals.